 Again, a very good question and important question.
 It’s my personal view, and obviously, I’m going be a little bit biased here given where I’m sitting and where I’m working, but it’s my personal view that one should always be looking to take best-of-breed where commercially viable.
 Certainly the way that Optimove approaches this is that we are or we hope to be the best-of-breed from a data intelligence, customer modeling campaign automation orchestration kind of a space.
 That’s our superpower.

 Where we’ve never really necessarily, I would say, pretended, or what we don’t claim to have is any kind of superpower our self is on the execution side.
 You will have many different marketing clouds that are exceptionally good kind of from an execution side, so very good at sending emails, very good with their SMS, with their approach to various different channels that they’re offering all at different times.
 So their marketing automation may be very good.
 Again, I would be always looking…for myself, I would always be looking to take best-of-breed where commercially viable.
-So in some cases, it’s not commercially viable, or people just like to have something maybe a little bit more basic, the groups [inaudible] together.
-But where possible, I will be looking to be as smart, as intelligent as I can be and trying to take something [inaudible] focuses, so it is very focused on the level of intelligence that they can provide.
+So in some cases, it’s not commercially viable, or people just like to have something maybe a little bit more basic, the groups lumped together.
+But where possible, I will be looking to be as smart, as intelligent as I can be and trying to take something that focuses, so it is very focused on the level of intelligence that they can provide.
 And conversely, I would also be looking to take different execution channels that could also provide best-of-breed for each and every single one of those.